GasparErrobidart/sam-launchpad/README.md

 ```
 - Parameter variables are the recommended way for creating multiple stages.
 - The name of said folder will be used as suffix in the Cloud Formation stack name.
-- If you plan on using the root automation script for building, you must provide a package.json file specifying a `build` script.
+- If you plan on using the root automation script for building, you must provide the right context on your project to execute the `build` command you provided on the configuration.
-- If you plan on using the root automation script for testing, you must provide a package.json file specifying a `test` script.
+- If you plan on using the root automation script for running tests, you must provide the right context on your project to execute the `test` command you provided on the configuration.

 ### Multi stack
 Using multiple stacks is recommended [multi stack approach](https://hackernoon.com/managing-multi-environment-serverless-architecture-using-aws-an-investigation-6cd6501d261e).